 First and foremost, take a walk around the outside of your home to carry out an exterior check-up:

 - Examine your shingles.
 You’ll want to make sure that you have no loose, missing, cracked, dented, scratched, or marked in another way.
 You’ll need to replace any that are no longer there and take a closer look at those that show indication of damage.
 Such as, bruising, which might indicate that your shingles’ protective coating has been compromised.

 - Keep an eye out for damage to your roof’s other components like ridge caps and vents, chimneys, skylights, soffits and fascia.
 Each component plays its own critical role in helping your roof perform its best.
 Which is why you want to make sure everything is in good condition especially after your home and roof has been hit by strong winds.

 - Look for fallen tree limbs and other debris.
 Paying attention to things that both have fallen and are now resting on your roof.
 As well as things that could potentially fall like a branch that has been left hanging by a thread.
 You want to remove anything that has already made contact with your roof and attend to anything that may cause trouble at a later date.
 The rule of thumb with trees is that they should be cut back about six feet from your roof.

 When it comes to outdoor inspections, make sure you keep your own safety top of mind.
 Always wait until after the wind has died down to take a walk around your home to reduce the risk that you may be hit by flying debris.

 Second, perform an inspection inside your home:

-In the days and weeks that follow a high wind event, keep a watchful eye out for signs of water damage like stains on walls and ceilings and evidence that your insulation or roof structure has been impaired.
+In the days and weeks that follow a high wind event.
+Keep a watchful eye out for signs of water damage like stains on walls, ceilings, and evidence that your insulation or roof structure has been impaired.